speed-tb/chokri/README.md

-# chokri
+# Chokri nri
-Repository with raw and transcribed dataset of Meitei collected using different methods.
+Repository with raw and transcribed dataset of Chokri language collected using different methods.
+The transcriptions are in both the native and the IPA scripts.